orcfax/datum-demo-opshin/README.md

 #### Funding amounts

-The script `generate_mnemonic_phrase.py` will output addresses with feedback as follows:
+The script `generate_mnemonic_phrase.py` will output addresses below the seed phrase with feedback as follows:

 ```text